c-er/15424-project/README.md

 - Either we degree the maximum degree of the input set,
 - Or we decrease the number of polynomials in the input having the maximum degree by $1$

-It's not difficult to see that a recursion having this property will terminate.
+Any recursion having this property will terminate; indeed, the property implies that the set of pairs `(# of polys with max degree, max degree)` form a strictly decreasing sequence in $\omega^2$, which must be finite as $\omega^2$ is well-ordered.
 Note that the alternative method that we proposed (replacing the remainders with $p_1 + p_1', p_1 + p_2, \dots, p_1 + p_n$), does not have the above properties, and there is no reason why the alternative method should produce a terminating recursion.